Beyond SEO: Winning Visibility in the Age of AEO and GEO

 One essential strategy is to understand the "People Also Ask" box and voice query syntax.
 These queries often begin with terms like "How", "Why", "What is" or "Can you".
 Reframing your content to address these questions in a precise and friendly manner allows search engines to more confidently extract an answer.

 For example, a client in the consumer electronics space was struggling to break into highly competitive organic categories.
 By identifying underserved voice search queries, I created a series of concise Q&A articles formatted with schema markup.
-Within weeks, those pages began appearing as snippets and voice answers, reducing cost per acquisition and increasing brand visibility.
+Within weeks, those pages began appearing as snippets and voice answers.

 The Reality of GEO: Preparing for Generative Systems